|

 The walkers are just dots in centre left. |

-Fortuna bay is cradled by two glaciers and the waters were quite milky.
+Fortuna Bay is cradled by two glaciers and the waters were quite milky.
 I love the look of these glacial waters and curiosity sent me looking for an explanation.
 It seems that the melt water contains sediments of every size all jumbled together.
 Glacial ‘flour’ is the smallest of that sediment, much smaller than sand, and is what gives the water that milky appearance.

 I watched the landing parties and then followed the 3 groups of walkers climb the hills until they were out of sight.
-It seemed such an adventurous, exciting thing to do heading into those majestic mountains that I was wishing that I were 20 even 10 years younger and able to join them.
+It seemed such an adventurous, exciting thing to do heading into those majestic mountains that I was wishing I were 20 even 10 years younger and able to join them.

 No comments: